hyy920109/HighLightPro/README.md

 ### End

 Above we introduce all usages of [HighlightPro](https://github.com/hyy920109/HighLightPro) , if it helps you ,  star please.
-Or if you have some good advice, pull request is open to you.
-At the end of  introduce , thanks for [Lighter](https://github.com/samlss/Lighter) ‘s author, some of  thinking from it.
+Or if you have some good advice, welcome commit a pull request.